William Wardell: Early life in London

-Wardell's conversion to the Roman Catholic faith was the result of a period of deep internal reflection.
-This affiliation to a more high church ritual was manifested in his architectural interests which concentrated on the more Gothic designs of England's medieval architecture.
-For the remainder of his life he saw architecture as a means of praising God.
-He always had a room in his home set aside as a chapel for personal devotion which he visited several times during the course of a day.
-Dominating this room was an ancient carved wooden French cross that now belongs to the Melbourne Diocesan Historical Commission, who also own several other mementos of his personal devotion.
-Wardell also wrote, in particular two prayers devoted to the Virgin Mary, who he seems to have regarded as his especial saint.
-It is known that he frequently prayed for help and guidance when working on plans of church buildings.
+This manifested in his architectural interests, directed towards the revival of the Gothic of England's medieval period, and or the remainder of his life he saw architecture as a means of praising God.
+He always had a room in his home set aside as a chapel, dominated by an ancient carved wooden French cross, which he visited several times during the course of a day;iIt is thought that he frequently prayed before working on plans of church buildings.

+The lifting of most restrictions on Catholics, which had prevailed since the time of the reformation, through the Catholic Emancipation Acts led to a Catholic revival in Britain.
+Thus the newly converted Pugin and his protégé Wardell were well placed to receive the numerous commissions which came flooding in.

 On 7 October 1847 Wardell married Lucy Ann Butler, the daughter of William Henry Butler, a wine merchant and one time Mayor of Oxford.
-The couple married at St. Mary's Catholic Church, Moorfields in the City of London and are known to have had eleven children.
+The couple married at St Mary's Catholic Church, Moorfields in the City of London and are known to have had eleven children.